 Pocahontas, Rolfe and their infant son, Thomas, would go to London, where she would become something of a celebrity.
 Tragically, she died in 1617 while the three of them were preparing to return to Virginia.
 Rolfe returned to Virginia alone, leaving their son in the care of an English family.

-Beginning in 1619, the company allowed single women to travel to Jamestown, which in its early years had been a largely male-only settlement.
+That same year, the company allowed single women to travel to Jamestown, which in its early years had been a largely male-only settlement.
 The company hoped that women would encourage the Jamestown men to settle down, rather than return to England after making some money.

 Also in 1619, a Dutch ship arrived at Jamestown and traded food supplies for the ship's cargo of "20 and odd negroes," originally from Angola.
 "Slavery as it was later defined did not yet exist in the Chesapeake, and some of these Africans lived to achieve their freedom," Kupperman wrote.
 They worked as indentured servants (as many English newcomers did), but were forced to labor for longer terms.